ac200905/COMP210_2_interace_task/README.md

 The objective of the game is to move through a museum-like building and collect artifacts without being spotted by security cameras found in several of the rooms.
 In this regard it's similar to stealth games like [Thief](https://store.steampowered.com/app/211600/Thief_Gold/) and Dishonored. <br/>
 The reality switching mechanic allows the user to alternate between two different realities at will and realities also switch when the player teleports to a new location.
 The idea of a reality switch is something that is used in other games like [Titanfall 2](https://www.youtube.com/watch?v=luikI5DWaKg).
 In this case the player switches between different time periods rather than realities.
 In [Dishonored 2](https://www.youtube.com/watch?v=tyJ3Go4-nh8) there is an item that gives the player a view into another time period, my prototype is similar in that the player can see into another reality with the screens on the controllers. <br/>
 ![Dishonored 2 Timepiece](https://guides.gamepressure.com/dishonored2/gfx/word/82660717.jpg) <br/>
 The idea being that the player can shoot a small sphere that acts like a [translocater](https://www.youtube.com/watch?v=KBA5EhbPxkc) beacon as in Unreal Tournament.
 While the sphere is in that position, the player can see (through the screen on the right hand controller) everything the player would see if they were to teleport there.
 This allows the player in the game to scope out the room before entering it in order to determine whether or not there is a security camera in the room and thus if the room is safe to enter.
 There are also doorways that are open in one reality but closed in the other, facilitating the need for reality switching in the game.
-There are a lot of possibilities with this mechanic, particularly in stealth/puzzle games. <br/>
+There are a lot of possibilities with this mechanic, particularly in stealth/puzzle games.
+In the prototype, the aim of the game is to collect as many collectables as possible without trigggering any alarms and then find the Final Room of the level in as few "Blinks" as possible. <br/>
 If I had more time I would have liked to add an effect to smooth out the teleport transition and pehaps make the screens on the controller better quality.
 Also the puzzle and gamification of the prototype, while demonstrating the core mechanics, are a bit simplistic.

 ## Resources Used